noel-yap/grid-path/README.md

 If an exploration hits an obstacle or retraces steps, it's pruned out of the exploration space.
 The algorithm stops when some solution is found or when it's known no solution exists.

-Path.findDirectionsToDestination is the entry point to the final problem.
-PathTest.shouldFindDirectionsToDestination verifies the given scenario.
+Grid.findDirections is the entry point to the final problem.
+GridTest.shouldFindDirections verifies the given scenario.

-PathExploratoryTest.shouldFindDirectionsToDestination exists for manual exploratory testing.
+GridExploratoryTest.shouldFindDirectionsToDestination exists for manual exploratory testing.

 ## Running the tests